Thunderbird (Neal Shaara)

-Neal Shaara, also known as Thunderbird, is a superhero appearing in American comic books published by Marvel Comics.
-The character was depicted briefly a member of the X-Men.
+Thunderbird (Neal Shaara) is a character appearing in American comic books published by Marvel Comics.
+The character was depicted briefly as a member of the X-Men.
 Created by writer Chris Claremont and artist Leinil Francis Yu, he first appeared in X-Men (vol. 2) #100 (May 2000).
 He is the first Indian member of the X-Men.

 An Indian pyrokinetic, he has no connection to the previous X-Men characters called Thunderbird.
-He is a vegan and was originally intended to be called Agni, after the Hindu god of fire.
+He was intended to be called Agni, after the Hindu god of fire.

 Fictional character biography

 Early life

 Neal Shaara comes from an affluent family in Kolkata, where his father is the city's chief of police.
 His family also owned a large tea estate, where they all lived.

 He was popular among girls because of his good looks.
 When his journalist brother Sanjit disappears, Neal decides to investigate, against his parents' wishes.
-Neal is shadowed by his father's best detective Karima Shapandar, and after Karima saves him from a group of thugs, the two began a romantic relationship while they search for Neal's missing brother.
+Neal is shadowed by his father's best detective Karima Shapandar, and after Karima saves him from a group of thugs, the two begin a romantic relationship while they search for Neal's missing brother.

 Karima turned into a Prime Sentinel

-They are ultimately captured by the villain Bastion, who plans to turn them into Prime Sentinels as he has done to Sanjit.
-However, the shock of the transformation causes his latent mutant powers to manifest, the power to generate and control solar plasma and heat.
+Neal and Karima are captured by the villain Bastion, who plans to turn them into Prime Sentinels as he has done to Sanjit.
+However, the shock of the transformation causes Neal's latent mutant powers to manifest, the power to generate and control solar plasma and heat.

-Sanjit is able to disable the other Sentinels, but is severely wounded in the attempt.
-Karima, who is able to temporarily rebel against her programming, tells Neal to leave her, as her own transformation process commences, which will result in her killing him when the transformation is complete.
+Sanjit disables the other Sentinels, but is severely wounded in the attempt.
+Karima, who is able to temporarily defy her programming, tells Neal to leave her as her own transformation process commences, which will result in her killing him when the transformation is complete.

 Joining The X-Men

-Neal was now lost, alone and with strange powers that he neither comprehends nor wants.
-Neal goes to see family friend Moira MacTaggert on Muir Island, and he meets the X-Men, although he does not know this when he first meets them.
+Neal, now lost, alone, and with powers that he neither comprehends nor wants, goes to see family friend Moira MacTaggert on Muir Island, and he meets the X-Men, although he does not know this when he first meets them.
 Later, the X-Men revealed themselves, when they used their powers to stop Cable when his techno-organic virus runs out of control.
 Neal is initially frightened, but is eventually convinced to join the team.
-He chooses the codename Thunderbird, becoming the third bearer of that name so after the Proudstar brothers.
-He later adopted a more armored yellow and red uniform with wire mesh padding.
+He chooses the codename Thunderbird, becoming the third bearer of the name after the Proudstar brothers (John and James).